fleetdm/fleet/handbook/sales/README.md

   - Next steps
 2. Make sure all contacts have been sent a connection request from Mike McNeil.
 3. Identify and discuss where gaps are in [MEDDPICC](https://handbook.gitlab.com/handbook/sales/meddppicc/)
-4. Relay how many meetings they had with attendence from both IT and Security this week
+4. Relay how many meetings they had with attendees from both IT and security this week.

 ### Validate Salesforce data (RevOps)